DerkBarten/SpaceFortress/README.md

 make all    # makes all versions of the game make clean  # removes all built files
 ```
-A few notes:
-* When using the make commands, please make sure you have first installed gym, since the Makefile relies on the symbolic link redirecting to the gym environments
-* In the Makefile, it is possible to build without GUI support by setting USE_GUI to 'no'

 ### Other dependencies
 A list with dependencies we encountered during installation/runtime ourselves.